kevinmarks/Pestagram/README.md

 ###Who is it for:
 I built this as part of the Wall Street Journal Data Transparency weekend. http://datatransparency.wsj.com/ My target audience is the general public who use both Pinterest and Instagram in their separate contexts.
-Given that thye are the two fastest growing websites, this shoudl eb a alrge enough group.
+Given that they are the two fastest growing websites, this should be a large enough group.

 ###Your goal for this weekend:
 http://pestagram.com lets you explore tags, popular photos and locations through the Instagram API